-Clos architecture was invented in 1938 by Edson Erwin and in 1952 Charles Clos made the telephone node inter communication using this solution.
+Clos architecture/Clos Network was invented in 1938 by Edson Erwin and in 1952 Charles Clos made the telephone node inter communication using this solution.
 Charles Clos published a paper titled “A Study of Non-blocking Switching Networks” in the Bell System Technical Journal in 1953.

 The Clos network is one of the way to design a multistage Network and the 3-stage Clos is the smallest version of a Clos Network.
-It has Ingress, a middle and an Egress stage.
+It has 3 stages:

 A Clos Network is built on odd numbers, starting with 3, a 5, 7 and so on stages in Clos is possible.